 - Teach New – You can prepare a course or organize a workshop and teach people about IT security.
 You will earn 21 credits per day for teaching IT security.
 This is generally an eight hours per day course.

 Which certifications are in EC-Council ECE Program?

-If you have any of these EC-Council certifications, you must earn 120 EC-Council ECE credits in each three years to renew your certification.
+If you have any of these EC-Council certifications, you must earn 120 credits in every three years to renew your certification.

 We are in the age of cyber security and IT security certifications play a vital role if you are planning to get an IT security job.
-Employers seek for reputable certifications when filling an IT security position.
+Employers seek reputable certifications when filling an IT security position.
 Therefore, it is very important to maintain your earned EC-Council certification.
-To do this, you must earn 120 EC-Council ECE Credits in each three years.
+To do this, you must earn 120 Credits each three years.

-You can consider enrolling in our 60 ECE Credits bundle to complete your ECE credits need and renew your EC-Council Certification.
+You can consider enrolling in our 60 ECE Credits bundle to complete your credits needs and renew your EC-Council Certification.